TechsCode-Team/UltraPermissionsWiki/installation/proxy.md

 `TIPS:`
 - *If you made an error while entering your credentials, you will have to clear them and re-enter them.*
-- *After typing your database credentials for the first time, instead of copying and pasting the same strings again and again, you can press the arrow up key, to go back to the messages you send, and finding your credentials.
+- *After typing your database credentials for the first time, instead of copying and pasting the same strings again and again, you can press the arrow up key, to go back to the messages you sent, and finding your credentials.
 This will make the installation process much faster and easier.*
 - *Once you're done setting up the database, you can wait until you entered the credentials in all the spigot servers to restart them.
 This will avoid restarting your proxy multiple times.*